A community empowering and defining itself

-The “Bayview Is…” mural, an interactive public art project conceived by community builder Jeffrey Betcher, and designed by artists Malik Seneferu and Heidi Hardin, was dedicated on Martin Luther King Day in 2009.
+The “Bayview Is…” Mural, an interactive public art project conceived by community builder Jeffrey Betcher, and designed by artists Malik Seneferu and Heidi Hardin, was dedicated on Martin Luther King Day in 2009.
 The mural is part of the “Bayview Is…” Campaign, a community-generated, inclusive arts and communications strategy of the Bayview Footprints Network of Community-Building Groups.
-The mural boasts large swaths of color for future resident group contributions, like patches in an ever-expanding quilt, and a series of doves rising toward Bayview's future.
+The mural boasts large swaths of color, like patches in an ever-expanding quilt, and a series of doves rising toward Bayview's future.
 Quesada Gardens resident and artist Craig Cannon has taken a lead on adding text to the mural as way of reflecting the neighborhood's diversity.

 The Quesada Gardens Community Mural & Gathering Space emerged with leadership from QGI Co-Founders Sharon Bliss and Mike Aisenfeld.
 Neighbors wanted to express the magic of the garden and spirit of community.
 In the end, a gritty urban space was transformed when community-based artist Deirdre DeFranceaux, with fellow artist Santie Huckaby, breathed life into a potent symbol of hope and unity.
 The mural was dedicated in 2007.
 In 2015, the installation of a tiled staircase featuring tiles created by Bayview Hunters Point school children completed this destination point project.